-Course Code: ECP Credits: 0:0:14:0
+Course Code: ECP

+Credits: 0:0:12:0

-The evaluation of students will be based on an intermediate presentation, along with written report containing a Certificate from the employer.
-The rubrics for evaluation of the presentation and the questionnaire for the report will be distributed at the beginning of the internship.
+The evaluation of students will be based on an intermediate presentation, along with written report containing a Certificate from the employer, If the project is carried out at Industry the rubrics for evaluation of the presentation will be distributed at the beginning of the Evaluation process

-Course Code Course No. of Hrs/Week Duration M arks Total Course Name Lecture Practical/ Field Work of Exam (Hrs) IA Exam - Total Marks Credits ECP Project - - - 50 50 100 14
+Course Course No. of Hrs/Week Duration Marks Total Code Name Lecture Practical/ Demonstration of Exam (Hrs) IA Exam Marks Credits ECP Project - - - 50 50 100 12

 - 1. Display an ability to undertake project activities by formulating a technical problem and testing through appropriate experiments.
 (POs 1, 2, 3, 4, 9, 10,11, 12, PSO 1, 2, 3) - 2.
 Choose and use modern tools most suitable to the chosen technical problem.
 (POs -1, 2, 3, 5, 8, PSOs -1, 2, 3) - 3.
 Analyze and evaluate technical block diagrams and propose suitable modifications to improve performance.
-(POs -1, 2, 3, 4, 5, PSO -1, 2, 3) - 4.
+(POs 1, 2, 3, 4, 5, PSO -1, 2, 3) - 4.
 Work effectively as a member or a leader of a team.
 (POs 9, 10, 11, PSO 2, 3) - 5.
 Communicate technical content effectively through written report and oral presentations.
-(POs 8, 9, 10, 11, PSOs -1, 2, 3)
+(POs 8, 9, 10, 11, PSOs 1, 2, 3)

-Rubrics for Evalua tion (Maximum Mark s = 50) Tv vo reviews will be conducted wit h the same rubrics, the ma rks will be averaged.
-Marks CO GROUP Maximum Marks Poor Satisfactory Proficient Awarded Maping Modern Tool Usage 10 Tools chosen are not appropriate for the required analysis, or are obsolete.
-Results are incomplete. $(0-3)$ Tools chosen are appropriate, along with the most modern version.
+Tw Rubrics for Evalua to reviews will be conducted wit tion (Maximum Mark h the same rubrics, the ma , Marks СО GROUP Maximum Marks Poor Satisfactory Proficient Awarded Maping Modern Tool Usage 10 Tools chosen are not appropriate for the required analysis, or are obsolete.
+Results are incomplete.
+(0-3) Tools chosen are appropriate, along with the most modern version.
 Results are incomplete/incorrect.
-(4 - 7) Tools chosen are appropriate, along with results that are matching theoretical arguments.
-(8 -10) CO 1, 2, 3 Teamwork 5 No cohesive teamwork noticeable, with individuals working separately without coordination. $(0-1)$ Individuals working together, but no clear separation of tasks.
-(2 - 3) Teamwork effectively used to achieve goals on schedule. $(4-5)$ CO 4 Project Management 5 No goals and/or timelines set for project. $(0-1)$ Goals and times set, but no continuous evaluation of progress.
-(2 - 3) Division into timelines and intermediate goals, along with periodic reviews and observations. $(4-5)$ CO 4 Report Writing 10 Non uniform/improper formatting, details are missing, language and grammar are poor.
-Poor reference list. $(0-1)$ Clear formatting, but lacking detail.
+(4-7) Tools chosen are appropriate, along with results that are matching theoretical arguments.
+(8-10) CO 1, 2, 3 Teamwork 5 No cohesive teamwork noticeable, with individuals working separately without coordination.
+(0-1) Individuals working together, but no clear separation of tasks.
+(2-3) Teamwork effectively used to achieve goals on schedule. $(4-5)$ CO 4 Project Management 5 No goals and/or timelines set for project.
+(0-1) Goals and times set, but no continuous evaluation of progress.
+(2-3) Division into timelines and intermediate goals, along with periodic reviews and observations.
+(4-5) CO 4 Report Writing 10 Non uniform/improper formatting, details are missing, language and grammar are poor.
+Poor reference list.
+(0-1) Clear formatting, but lacking detail.
 Grammar and writing are not suitable.
 Reference list is partial and not in proper format.
 (4 - 7) Clear formatting, with concise and precise expression of ideas.
 Reference list is adequate with all details.
-(8 - 10) CO 5
+(8-10) CO 5